Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Study of the Planckian model ( )

-\subsection{\boldmath $\omega/T$ scaling}
+\subsection{\bm{$\omega/T$} scaling}

-As the approximations presented so far take one of the two limits $\omega\ll T$ or $\omega\gg T$, they cannot predict the form of the $\omega/T$ scaling expected when $\omega$ and $T$ are comparable.
+\oldaddcontentsline As the approximations presented so far take one of the two limits $\omega\ll T$ or $\omega\gg T$, they cannot predict the form of the $\omega/T$ scaling expected when $\omega$ and $T$ are comparable.
 If the self-energy were obeying the scaling property $\Sigma(\varepsilon)=T\mathscr{F}(\varepsilon/T)$, then also the conductivity, Eq.~(\ref{eq:sigma}), would obviously scale exactly like $1/\sigma(\omega)=TF(\omega/T)$.
 The cutoff that must be introduced in Eq.~(\ref{eq:Sigma}) breaks this property, since the self-energy is rather of the form $\Sigma(\varepsilon)=T\mathscr{F}(\varepsilon/T,\Lambda/T)$.
 The perfect scaling of $1/\sigma$ is therefore lost as well.
 In the following, we obtain closed formula for the approximate scaling of $1/\sigma$.

 At low energy and temperature, $\mathrm{Im}\,\Sigma$ is not influenced by the cutoff, such that the ideal scaling $1/\sigma\propto-i\omega m^*/m+1/\tau=TF(\omega/T)$ is expected to hold reasonably well for the real part, i.e., $1/\tau\approx Tf_{\tau}(\omega/T)$.
-This expectation is confirmed by the numerical simulations [Fig.~\ref{fig:fig5}(a)].
+This expectation is confirmed by the numerical simulations (Fig.~\ref{fig:fig5}\textbf{a} of the main text).
 Equation~(\ref{eq:sigma1}) indicates that the function $f_{\tau}(x)$ is close to $4\pi g$ at $x=0$, which is confirmed as well by the numerics.
 Since this corresponds to $-2\mathrm{Im}\,\Sigma(0)/\kB T$, it is tempting to infer that $1/\tau$ is close to twice the single-particle scattering rate, which would give $2\pi gS(x)$ for the scaling function.
 However, that function goes to $2\pi gx$ at large $x$, while the simulations go to $\pi gx$.
-We therefore try $f_{\tau}(x)=2\pi gS(x/2)$, which works well despite small deviations at low $x$, as seen in Fig.~\ref{fig:fig5}(a).
+We therefore try $f_{\tau}(x)=2\pi gS(x/2)$, which works well despite small deviations at low $x$, as seen in Fig.~\ref{fig:fig5}\textbf{a} of the main text.
 This result could have been directly guessed from Eq.~(\ref{eq:sigma23}).